Robert A. Romanoff

 Past Managing Partner

-Rob is a partner in LP’s Trusts & Estate Practice group and has served as Levenfeld Pearlstein’s Chairman and Managing Partner from January 2013 to July 2022, and was a member of LP’s Executive Committee for 15 years.
+Rob is a partner in Levenfeld Pearlstein’s Trusts & Estate Practice group and served as LP’s Chairman and Managing Partner from January 2013 to July 2022, and was a member of LP’s Executive Committee for 15 years.

 Throughout his decades of experience as a Trusts & Estates attorney, Rob has counseled high net worth individuals, owners of closely held businesses, and their families on an array of estate, gift and income tax planning, and business succession planning.
 He welcomes the opportunity to work with clients to creatively problem solve the issues that matter most to them – their families, their businesses, and their legacy.

 To better assist his clients, Rob stays on top ever-changing tax and estate laws through active involvement in the trusts and estates legal community.
 He was elected as a fellow of the American College of Trust and Estate Counsel (ACTEC) in 2002.
 Rob’s election to ACTEC was in recognition of his professional reputation, expertise in the field of trusts and estates and his continuing contributions to these fields through speaking, writing, and bar activities.
 He is a frequent speaker on estate and tax planning matters and has been a member of the faculty of the Illinois Institute for Continuing Legal Education’s (IICLE) annual Estate Planning Short Course for 20 years.